Payne-in-Bahrain/u2_lessons_express_consuming_apis/README.md

 ## In Conclusion

 Congratulations!
 In this lesson, you've learned the fundamentals of consuming APIs using an Express application.
 You built a simple app that fetches dog images from the Dog API and explored API testing using Postman.
 Now you have the ability to test a backend without a browser, or any other kind of frontend client.
 Now that you know the basics, consider integrating an API in your unit 2 projects.
-Check out this list of free APIs to get some ideas:
+Check out this list of free APIs to get some ideas.

 ### Free APIs for Your Projects: